Table of Contents

 - Runny, watery stools

-Certain subsets of pediatric population are more prone to develop diarrhea.
+Certain subsets of the pediatric population are more prone to develop diarrhea.
 The relevant significant ones are:

 - Lack of breastfeeding